BryantLabUW/WormTracker3000/README.md

 For tabs containing worm tracks: each tab should be named with the worms Unique ID (often the UID of the experiment followed by a numerical designation matching the Cell Counter track number from ImageJ/FIJI).
 The results of the tracking plugin should be pasted into the tab such that the two columns that have the values -1 in row 1 are located in Excel columns F and G, and the final column is located in Excel column H. This will ensure that the X/Y coordinates (in pixels) are located in Excel columns D and E, and the frame information is located in Excel column C.

-The index tab must include the following header/value pairs, placed in the indicated cells:
+The index tab must include the following header/value pairs (capitalization matters):

 - For all assays
-    - Cells A1/A2: "Number of Worms"/number of worms to track.
+    - "Number of Worms": number of worms to track.
 Should be <= number of UIDs
-    - Cells A4/A5: "Number of Images"/number of images per worm track
+    - "Number of Images": number of images per worm track

-The index tab must also include the following labeled columns:
+The index tab must also include the following labeled columns (capitalization matters):

 - "UID": The worms Unique IDs.
 These much match exactly the names of the tabs.
 These values are used by Matlab to identify which tabs contain data for importing.
 - "pixels per cm": The pixels per cm conversion rate for the camera system